-The sub-fund may be exposed to up to 15% of contingent convertible securities in order to diversify the portfolio and increase returns, while managing their exposure.
+The sub-fund may invest up to 15% of its net assets in contingent convertible securities, with the aim of diversifying the portfolio and boosting yield, while controlling exposure.

-Investment decisions then depend essentially on the existence of a " margin of safety " consisting of the difference between the market value of the company as assessed by the managers and its market value (market capitalisation).
+Investment decisions then depend essentially on the existence of a " margin of safety " made up of the difference between the market value of the company as assessed by the managers and its market value (market capitalisation).
 In this sense, it is possible to speak of " value investing ".

-The positions are set up with a long-term holding objective (more than two years).
+The lines are set up with a long-term holding objective (more than two years).

-The portion of assets not invested in equities due to a lack of opportunities with a sufficient safety margin is invested in fixed income products, is invested in fixed income products.
+The part of the assets that has not been invested in equities, for lack of opportunities with a sufficient safety margin, is invested in fixed income products, monetary orbonds.

-The Sub-Fund's non-financial approach is not backed by a specific sustainable benchmark, but it promotes environmental and social characteristics while ensuring good corporate governance practices via a combination of non-financial approaches, notably:
+The sub-fund's extra-financial approach is not backed by a specific sustainable benchmark, but it promotes environmental and social characteristics while ensuring good corporate governance practices, through a combination of extra-financial approaches, in particular:

 - Monitoring the portfolio's average external ESG score relative to the average external ESG score of its universe.
 (Main source1: MSCI ESG Rating).
-The benchmark used to compare ESG performance is a composite equity and bond benchmark universe consistent with the Sub-Fund's investment strategy, made up of around 17,000 securities and without taking ESG performance into account when constituting it. - The inclusion of environmental, social and governance (ESG) criteria in the fundamental analysis of equity investments, via the internal Quality Score, which includes ESG criteria in the order of one third. - Compliance with the sub-fund's sector exclusion policy: thermal coal, tobacco, controversial weapons, pornography, civilian firearms, unconventional fossil fuels with the exception of North American shale oil and gas.
-The criteria, thresholds and procedures for applying this due diligence and exclusion policy are specified in the Amiral Gestion sector policy applicable to the Sub-Fund.
-This policy is available on the Amiral Gestion website: https://api.amiralgestion.com/documents/permalink/2398/doc.pdf - Compliance with the normative exclusion policy: exclusion/non-investment in issuers in violation of the principles of the United Nations Global Compact or the OECD Guidelines for Multinational Enterprises, after internal verification and confirmation of non-compliance by the Controversies Monitoring Committee.
-Surveillance of companies that appear on the Sustainalytics Watchlist where this status has been confirmed by the committee for monitoring of controversies following an internal review. - Exclusion / non-investment in companies exposed to severe controversies (i.e. Level 5 on the Sustainalytics scale) if confirmed by the committee for monitoring of controversies following an internal review.
-Close attention is also paid to controversies related to climate change, biodiversity, fundamental human rights and tax responsibilities.
-Close attention is also paid to controversies related to climate change, biodiversity, fundamental human rights and tax responsibilities.
+The benchmark used to compare ESG performance is a composite equity and bond benchmark universe consistent with the Sub-Fund's investment strategy, made up of around 17,000 securities and without taking ESG performance into account when compiling it. - The inclusion of environmental, social and governance (ESG) criteria in the fundamental analysis of equity investments, via the internal Quality Score, of which around a third includes ESG criteria. - Compliance with the sub-fund's sectoral exclusion policy: thermal coal, tobacco, controversial weapons, pornography, civil firearms, non-conventional fossil fuels, with the exception of North American oil and shale gas.
+The criteria, thresholds and methods of application of this vigilance and exclusion policy are specified in the Amiral Gestion sectoral policy applicable to the Sub-Fund.
+This policy is available on the Amiral Gestion website: https://api.amiralgestion.com/documents/permalink/2398/doc.pdf - The compliance with the normative exclusion policy: exclusion/non-investment in issuers that violate the principles of the United Nations Global Compact and the OECD Guidelines for Multinational Enterprises, after internal verification and confirmation of non-compliance by the Controversies Monitoring Committee.
+Monitoring of companies with Sustainalytics Watchlist status, and whose status is confirmed by the Controversies Monitoring Committee following an internal review. - Exclusion/non-investment in issuers exposed to severe controversies, i.e. level 5 according to the Sustainalytics severity scale and research confirmed following an internal review by the Controversies Monitoring Committee.
+Particular attention is also paid to controversies relating to climate change, biodiversity, fundamental human rights and fiscal responsibility